About the Sri Chinmoy Marathon Team

 - Suprabha Beckjord from Washington DC finished the 3100 Mile Race a record 13 times, and was for many years the race's only female participant.

-- Members of the Marathon Team have swum the English Channel over 40 times, the most of any team, including Karteek Clarke from Scotland with 10 crossings.
+- Members of the Marathon Team have swum the English Channel over 40 times, including Karteek Clarke from Scotland with 10 crossings.

 The founder of the Marathon Team, Indian-born athlete Sri Chinmoy (right, with Carl Lewis) was himself a prolific marathoner and ultramarathoner in the seventies and eighties, participating in many of our events.